gvenkatx/easytrade/README.md

 oc adm policy add-scc-to-user anyuid -z default -n easytrade

 # then use the manifests to deploy the EasyTrade resources
-oc -n dyna-easytrade apply -f ./kubernetes-manifests
+oc -n easytrade apply -f ./kubernetes-manifests

 # to access the frontend EasyTrade UI
 # create a route in OpenShift for the frontendreverseproxy-easytrade service